-To the Participants and Administrative Committee South Hampton Resources, Inc. Employee 401(k) Plan
+To the Participants and Administrative Committee Texas Oil and Chemical Co.
+II, Inc. 401(k) Plan

-We have audited the accompanying statement of net assets available for benefits of South Hampton Resources, Inc. Employee 401(k) Plan (the Plan) as of December 31, 2008 and the related statement of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statements of net assets available for benefits of Texas Oil & Chemical Co.
+II, Inc. Employee 401(k) Plan (formerly the South Hampton Resources, Inc. Employee 401(k) Plan) (the Plan) as of December 31, 2009 and the related statement of changes in net assets available for benefits for the year ended December 31, 2009.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the South Hampton Resources, Inc. Employee 401(k) Plan as of December 31, 2008 and the changes in net assets available for benefits for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Texas Oil and Chemical Co.
+II, Inc. 401(k) Plan as of December 31, 2009 and the changes in net assets available for benefits for the year ended December 31, 2009 in conformity with accounting principles generally accepted in the United States of America.

 Our audit was performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying supplemental schedule of assets held for investment purposes at the end of the year and schedule of delinquent participant contributions are presented for purposes of additional analysis and is not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-The supplemental schedules are the responsibility of the Plan's management.
-The supplemental schedules have been subjected to the auditing procedures applied in our audit of the 2008 financial statements and, in our opinion, are fairly stated in all material respects in relation to the 2008 financial statements taken as a whole.
+The accompanying supplemental schedule of assets held for investment purposes at the end of the year is presented for purposes of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+The supplemental schedule is the responsibility of the Plan's management.
+The supplemental schedules have been subjected to the auditing procedures applied in our audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.